-We see from Fig.~\ref{mainresults}, that the measured time-shifts $\Delta t_c$ obtained with the Gaussian pulses, as well as the measured center-frequency shift $\Delta \omega_c$, are in excellent agreement with the $D_t$ and $D_{\omega}$ predictions of Asano, \textit{et al} (Eqs. \ref{eq: Dt} and \ref{eq: Dw}) \cite{Asano2016}.
+We see from Fig.~\ref{mainresults}, that the measured center frequency-shifts $D_\omega$, as well as the measured time shift $D_t$, are in excellent agreement with the predictions of Asano, \textit{et al} (Eqs. \ref{eq: Dt} and \ref{eq: Dw}) \cite{Asano2016}.
 These results are also reproduced by simulations of the ring graph (see Section I of \cite{SuppMat}).
 Note the difference in scales for the frequency shifts in Figs.~\ref{mainresults} (c) and (d), which shows that the frequency shift of the time-domain pulses increases with the predicted $\tilde{\Delta}^2$ scaling.
-In all cases there are systematic deviations between the time-domain results and the predicted values from frequency domain complex time delay in the range between the Feshbach modes.
-These deviations are attributed to standing waves on the input and output coaxial cables used in the time-domain measurements, but calibrated out in the frequency domain measurements (see Ref.~\cite{SuppMat} sections I, II, and VI for more details).
-We also note that the qualitative behavior of the center frequency shift shown in Fig.~\ref{mainresults} (c-d) was predicted in Ref.~\cite{garrett1970}.
+Also note that Figs.~\ref{mainresults} (a) and (b) are nearly identical (i.e. independent of pulse bandwidth), as predicted.
+In all cases there are systematic deviations between the time-domain results and the predicted values from frequency-domain complex time delay in the range between the Feshbach modes.
+These deviations are attributed to standing waves on the input and output coaxial cables used in the time-domain measurements (see Ref.~\cite{SuppMat} sections I, II, and VI for more details).